hanhzf/authhub/docs/get-started.md

-### prepare for EAuth
+### prepare for AuthHub

   * db and cache

-    EAuth use postgresql to manage data, use memcache to store session, you need have postgresql and memcache configure and installed before development.
+    AuthHub use postgresql to manage data, use memcache to store session, you need have postgresql and memcache configure and installed before development.

   * init database authhub